ddoshi26/Projects-Marketplace/README.md

 This was assigned as a part of a class project.
 We were provided some skeleton code and we implemented the below mentioned features.

+Built on Django and Python with a little bit of HTML and CSS.

 ## Features

 - [x] Task 1: CommentsApp